 \subsection{Implementation Details of Non-stationary Transformer and Variants}

-We provide the pseudo-code of Series Stationarization, De-stationary Attention and the overall procedure of Non-stationary Transformers in Algorithms~\ref{algo:ssn},~\ref{algo:ssd},~\ref{algo:da} and ~\ref{algo:ns}.
-All Transformer-based models are built with two encoder layers and one decoder layer with the models feature dimension $d_k$=512, including Transformer~\cite{NIPS2017_3f5ee243}, Informer~\cite{haoyietal-informer-2021}, Reformer~\cite{kitaev2020reformer} and Autoformer~\cite{wu2021autoformer}.
-Besides, all these models adopt the embedding method and the one-step generation strategy as Informer~\cite{haoyietal-informer-2021}.
-For Transformer, the implementation of our framework is the same as the provided Algorithm Tables.
-It is worth noting that for the size of self-attention map differs from $S\times S$, where $S$ is the input sequence length, we omit the shifting de-stationary factor in Equation~\ref{equ:nsattns} (i.e., the first Self-Attention layer of the decoder).
-For the cross attention, we firstly conduct the rescaling operation with de-stationary factors and then multiply by the corresponding mask.
-As for Transformer variants, we conduct the rescaling operation on the pre-$\operatorname{Softmax}$ scores.
+We provide the pseudo-code of Series Stationarization, De-stationary Attention and Non-stationary Transformers in Algorithms~\ref{algo:ssn},~\ref{algo:ssd},~\ref{algo:da} and ~\ref{algo:ns}.
+All Transformers have two-layer encoder and one-layer decoder with the feature dimension $d_k$=512, including Transformer~\cite{NIPS2017_3f5ee243}, Informer~\cite{haoyietal-informer-2021}, Reformer~\cite{kitaev2020reformer}, Autoformer~\cite{wu2021autoformer}, ETSformer~\cite{woo2022etsformer} and FEDformer~\cite{zhou2022fedformer}.
+Besides, we adopt embedding method and one-step generation strategy of Informer~\cite{haoyietal-informer-2021}.
+It is worth noting that for the row length of attention map differs from $S\times S$, where $S$ is the initial input sequence length, we omit the shifting de-stationary factor $\mathbf{\Delta}$ in Equation~\ref{equ:nsattns} (i.e., the Self-Attention layer of Transformer decoder, and the Self-Attention layer of the Informer encoder where the shape of attention map is changed over layers), since the performance of only use $\tau$ will not degenerate a lot as shown in Table~\ref{tab:full_abla}.
+For the cross attention, we first conduct the rescaling operation with de-stationary factors and then multiply by the corresponding mask.
+For Transformer variants, we conduct the rescaling operation on the pre-$\operatorname{Softmax}$ scores.